Gain full insight into Vanuatu taxes for individual tax residents and international companies, including tax rates, the tax system, and exemptions.

 Rental tax for companies

-Rental income tax rules for companies are not the same as for individuals.
-If a company owns a property in Vanuatu and rents it out, a tax of 12.5 percent is charged on any rental income.
+Rental income tax rules for companies differ from those for individuals.
+If a company owns a property in Vanuatu and rents it out, a 12.5 percent tax is charged on all rental income.

 Tax Reporting in Vanuatu

-If you own an international company in Vanuatu, you are required to keep accounting records and oversee the flow of capital and currency exchange.
-However, you are not required to submit reports regarding this data to the Vanuatu Customs and Inland Revenue Department (CIR), a government agency that protects the community from any potential risks that may arise from international trade.
+If you own an international company in Vanuatu, you must keep accounting records and oversee the flow of capital and currency exchange.
+However, you are not required to submit reports regarding this data to the Vanuatu Customs and Inland Revenue Department (CIR).

-In addition to this, Vanuatu meets the requirements of the Financial Action Task Force (FATF), a global organization that works to combat money laundering and prevent illegal activities.
-Vanuatu has concluded Tax Information Exchange Agreements (TIEAs) with several countries, providing them with information if they make a request connected with a criminal or civil tax investigation.
+Additionally, Vanuatu meets the requirements of the Financial Action Task Force (FATF), a global organization that combats money laundering and prevents illegal financial activities.
+Vanuatu has Tax Information Exchange Agreements (TIEAs) with several countries, providing financial information upon request for criminal or civil tax investigation.
 The following countries concluded TIEAs with Vanuatu:

 • Australia